Citation Format Guides

 Explore All Citation Tools →Frequently Asked Questions

-What's the difference between in-text citations and bibliography entries? ▼
+What's the difference between in-text citations and a reference list? ▼

-Do I need to cite all sources? ▼
+Do I need to cite every fact in my paper? ▼